Shunning in the church

 Those who shun you cannot exile you from God

 They can only exile you from an idolatrous system posing as God.
-When they do, you’re set to know and love your Lord as never before.
-You’re set to realize: He is the source of all you long for and desperately need.
+That trauma can release you to know and love your Lord as never before.
+It can free you to realize: He is the source of all you long for and desperately need.

-They can only exile you from the counterfeit church, the world in church clothing.
+They can only exile you from a counterfeit, the world in church clothing.

-If you are willing, God will show you the counterfeits that the shunning has exposed.
+If you are willing, God will show you the truth that the shunning has exposed.
 Gently but firmly, he will uncover what is very hard to face but crucial to know:

 The people behind the shunning are not who you had believed them to be.
 The relationships that turned to ash in the blink of an eye were not what you had thought them to be.
 Much that you had accepted as godly doesn’t reflect the heart of God at all.
 Much that you had accepted as true is illusion designed to control.